splynx/docs/files/en/networking/routers_settings/ubiquiti/ubiquiti.md

 1. Configure the EdgeRouter's PPPoE server with Radius
 2. Configure the EdgeRouter's PPPoE server for incoming radius packets
 3. Add the EdgeRouter to Splynx
-4. Connect PPPoE customers and check that everything is working fine
+4. Connect PPPoE customers and check that everything works fine
 5. Install other usefull tools to your Edgerouter

 ### 1. Configure EdgeRouter PPPoE Server with Radius support

 The first step is to upgrade the system to at least version 1.5 or higher, because the support of Radius attributes was only added to EdgeOS starting from this version.
-The version we will be operating with here is EdgeOS v1.8.5.
+The version we will be operating here is EdgeOS v1.8.5.
 The upgrade can be performed in CLI with the following commands:
 ```
 add system image http://dl.ubnt.com/...